dendronhq/dendron-site/vault/dendron.faq.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/faq.go-back.gif)

-### What can I do with the `root` note?
+### What can I do with the&nbsp;`root`&nbsp;note?

 The root note is a special note that comes with every Dendron vault.
 You can't rename it and we don't advise that you create a hierarchy from it.
 You can add custom frontmatter variables and change all existing variables except the `id` field.

 You are also free to use the body however you wish.

 ### Can I manually move notes?

 Yes.
 You can move notes manually outside of Dendron or between different vaults.
 Some things to keep in mind:

 -   you should keep the `id` of the note since features like publishing depend on it to find the right link
 -   if your notes have [[Cross Vault Links|dendron.topic.links#cross-vault-links]] (only applicable for [[Multi Vault|dendron.topic.multi-vault]]), those links might break if they are moved to a different workspace that doesn't have reference to the original vault

 ## Hierarchies